Trattoria Za Za | Best restaurants in Florence

 Napoli Pizza also has casual seating inside and limited seating outside.
 If you start walking towards the shop and see massive lines, don’t worry.
 They’re not for Napoli Pizza but two different shops nearby, so you shouldn’t have to wait too long for seating.

-6 More of the Best Places to Eat in Florence for Lunch or Dinner
+More Places to Eat in Florence for Lunch/Diner

 Alimentari Uffizi